 Learner Support Services

-Accredited: A college or program that has been certified as fulfilling certain standards by a national and/or regional professional association.
+Accredited: When a college or program is defined as "accredited," that means it has been certified as fulfilling certain standards by a national and/or regional professional association.

 ACTS – Arkansas Course Transfer System: The Arkansas Course Transfer System (ACTS) contains information about the transferability of courses within Arkansas public colleges and universities.
 Students are guaranteed the transfer of applicable credits and equitable treatment in the application of credits for admissions and degree requirements.
 Students may complete specified General Education courses anywhere in the public system as well as many courses in the degree/major that have been pre-identified for transfer.

-Articulation Agreement: Articulation Agreements are agreements between community and four-year colleges that indicate the acceptability of courses in transfer toward meeting specific degree requirements.
+Articulation Agreement: An "articulation agreement" defines an understanding between community and four-year colleges/universities that indicate the acceptability of courses in transfer toward meeting specific degree requirements.

 Common course numbering: A method some states use to ease transfer of credits from one institution to another.